lotas/lotas.github.io/_posts/2021-11-01-docker-mac-m1.md

 There are plenty of [examples](https://github.com/lima-vm/lima/tree/master/examples) how to configure for different use-cases (k3s, k8s, alpine, centos, etc)

-Can run x86 with quemu emulation, but is rather slow.
+Can run x86 with qemu emulation, but is rather slow.
 While aarch64 feels like native.

 ```sh